Samuel Leeds Crash Course Review

 He is now shouting from the stage, his audience are uncomfortable, including myself.
 We’re told we’re uncomfortable because ‘No-one likes being sold to’.
 He starts pointing to people, asking why they are still sitting in their chairs, not taking advantage of the brilliant offer he’s just made?

 He picks on one guy in particular and tries to ridicule him a bit, calling him a loser if he doesn’t ‘take the opportunity’.
 I’m rapidly losing my respect for Samuel during this.
-This video was filmed at a different event, but shows how animated Samuel can get.

 We stay seated, but several dozen people are now at the back of the room, apparently giving their credit card details and buying more training.
 A few others have left, not being able to take any more.